-Permanent incapacity: 'permanent incapacity' means we are reasonably satisfied that your ill-health (whether physical or mental) makes it unlikely that you will engage in paid employment for which you are qualified by education, training or experience.
+Permanent incapacity: 'permanent incapacity' means we are reasonably satisfied that your ill-health (whether physical or mental) makes it unlikely that you will engage in paid employment for which you are reasonably qualified by education, training or experience.

-Severe financial hardship: you may qualify to withdraw some of your super if you have received Government income support payments continuously for 26 weeks and we are satisfied that you are unable to meet reasonable and immediate family living expenses.
+Severe financial hardship: you may qualify to withdraw some of your super if you have received eligible Government income support payments continuously for 26 weeks and we are satisfied that you are unable to meet reasonable and immediate family living expenses.
 A minimum and maximum withdrawal amount applies and you can only make one withdrawal based on financial hardship in any 12- month period.
+A maximum withdrawal limit doesn't apply if you have met your preservation age.
 You will not be eligible if you are a current or former holder of a temporary visa, unless you are a permanent resident of Australia or citizen of Australia or New Zealand.
 You will need to submit a completed Withdrawal Financial Hardship form to the Fund, available via the Secure Online Portal.